Education Studies and Psychology

 Although the majority on the course want to be teachers it is understood that there are some who don’t, and this is catered for.
 I have a great interest in other countries and cultures, and I have not completely decided if I want to teach abroad yet – but Bath Spa are enabling me to keep my options open.”

-BSc Single Hons Psychology is a British Psychology Society (BPS) accredited course
+- British Psychological Society accredited.
+Single Hons and Major Hons Psychology are British Psychology Society (BPS) accredited courses.

 Why study Psychology?

-Assessment varies and includes essays, research reports, group presentations, class debates and examinations.
+Assessment varies and includes essays, debates, research reports, group presentations and examinations.

 Most modules involve a mixture of lectures and follow-up seminars.
 In the case of research methods, however, much of the teaching is conducted via practical classes.